For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 - When is the study starting and how long is it expected to run for? (what are the overall start and end dates?)

-- Who is funding the study? (who will be paying the costs that the trial will incur during its lifecycle?)
+- Who is funding the study? (who will be paying the costs that the study will incur during its lifecycle?)

 We acknowledge that some of the information required is already covered in the rest of the record apart from the background and study aims and potential benefits and risks, but please do not copy and paste information already in the record and do not paste in the abstract of an intended publication.
 Please instead give some thought to how you can present complex scientific information to non-experts and get the message across.

-In order for the text to be written in very plain English (and not as an abstract for a peer-reviewed paper) ISRCTN recommends the use of the following guidance developed and used by Cancer Research UK.
+ISRCTN recommends the use of the following guidance developed and used by Cancer Research UK:

 - Order logically, to maximise natural flow.
 Don’t go into more detail than you need.